-I want to help institutional and individual investors answer the question: How can one build better portfolios?
-The most important thing is educating investors and clients about important developments in factor-based investment strategies, portfolio construction techniques and active asset management.
-I think that everything is active since even the choice of the equities and bonds proportion in a portfolio, rebalancing frequency, or the conscious decision for smart beta strategies are active decisions.
+I want to help institutional and individual investors answer the question: How can one achieve persistent absolute returns?
+The most important thing is educating investors and clients about important developments in investment strategies, portfolio construction techniques and active asset management.
+I think that everything is active since even the choice of the equities and bonds proportion in a portfolio, rebalancing frequency, or the conscious decision for ETF's are active decisions.

-To generate sustainable, transparent, implementable and cost-effective investment results, investors will need to use investment processes based on factors as it is a more efficient way to organize a portfolio using a top down approach.
-The benefits among others are a more intelligent diversification and the possibility to rebalance factor exposures as required.
-Factor investing is a strategic choice and can be used to determine what drives returns, to gain diversification benefits, as an alternative to traditional market-capitalization weighted benchmarks and above all as a source of alpha.
-For investors, factor-based benchmarks represent optimal exposure to risk premia and therefore can be used for strategic asset allocation decisions.
-These findings are in line with financial theory.
-However, in the long run, the primary benefit of factor-based investing lies in higher risk-adjusted returns compared to market returns.
-It is an investment style that involves harvesting a long-term risk premium, but factor investing involves risk as well so sometimes there are short-term losses.
-The crucial challenge facing factor investing lies in the mindset of the investor, as factors are not always going to work.
-Sometimes they will fail and sometimes impatient investors will get out right at the wrong time.
-Factor investing takes commitment, knowledge and patience.
+To generate sustainable, transparent, implementable and cost-effective investment results, investors will need to use investment processes similar to this as it is a more efficient way to react and adapt to continuously changing market conditions.
+However, in the long run, the primary benefit of short-term factor timing investing lies in higher risk-adjusted returns compared to market returns.
+It is an investment style that involves harvesting market inefficiencies, but it involves risk as well so sometimes there are short-term losses.
+The crucial challenge facing absolute return investing lies in the mindset of the investor, as sometimes results will be negative and sometimes impatient investors will get out right at the wrong time.
+Hedge fund investing takes commitment, knowledge and patience.

 My job has been to deliver outstanding investment returns by applying groundbreaking scientific research.
 One of the key aspects is the dynamic construction of portfolios and this is where portfolio manager skills count most.
 When considering any active strategy, investors should have a clear understanding of the sources of expected returns, the stability and sustainability of those returns, the risk exposures and risk controls, the liquidity demands of the strategy and whether the management costs are commensurate with expected results.